mindsphere/mindconnect-mqtt/README.md

 ### Installation

-Install Python latest version and install the dependencies using below command. run `pip install -r requirements.txt`
+Install latest Python version and install the dependencies using below command. run `pip install -r requirements.txt`

 Verify the valid certificates in the `agent_cert` folder and [mqtt-config.json](configs/mqtt-config.json) file is updated with the correct values.

-### Creating Asset Model and Instantiation
+### Publishing Asset Model and Instantiation
-This example provides sample json to create Asset Model and instantiate it to create the aspects, asset types and assets along with the mappings.
+This example provides sample json to publish Asset Model and instantiate it to create the aspects, asset types and assets along with the mappings.

-The example_json folder consists of sample jsons to create asset model, instance and timeseries data.
+The example_json folder consists of sample jsons of asset model, instance and timeseries data.
 This example demonstrates Connect & Ingest to InsightsHub using these jsons.
 Later these jsons can be modified as per requirements.

 The json files consists of placeholders enclosed in <>.
 The values are replaced in the code using the configuration and auto generated values.

-For asset modeler instance to be created, delete the `instance.conf` file for the first run (If Present in main directory).
+For asset model's instance to be created, delete the `instance.conf` file for the first run (If Present in main directory).

-Follow below steps to create Asset Model
+Follow below steps to publish Asset Model
-- Run `python AssetModelCreator.py`
+- Run `python AssetModelPublisher.py`
     - On successful connection to broker, observe the log  `Connection returned result: 0` on the console.
 The console log shows `Connected !!!`.
-- Click on `create model`
+- Click on `Publish Model`
     - Console logs show the payload and topics details
-- Observe the output on the text box
+- Observe the output
     - The response is displayed on the text box.
 - Close the window

-> Please note: Instance need not be created right now, it is expected to get created once MindConnectClient connects to the broker.
+> Please note: Model Instance need not be created right now, it is expected to get created once MindConnectClient connects to the broker.

 Once the model is created, instance will be created automatically on start-up of the agent.

 The client uses the file `instance.conf` to check if the instance was created.
 The file should not exist for the very first run of client.
 It gets created on the first run of the client after successful connection with broker.
-Once the instance is created subsequent connects should not trigger instance creation.
+Once the instance is created subsequent connects will not trigger instance creation.

-Reference for Asset Model creation: https://documentation.mindsphere.io/MindSphere/howto/howto-create-data-model-mqtt-agent.html
+Reference for Asset Model Definition: https://documentation.mindsphere.io/MindSphere/howto/howto-create-data-model-mqtt-agent.html